hashicorp/terraform/website/source/docs/providers/datadog/r/timeboard.html.markdown

 * `q` - (Required) The query of the request.
 Pro tip: Use the JSON tab inside the Datadog UI to help build you query strings.
 * `stacked` - (Optional) Boolean value to determin if this is this a stacked area graph.
 Default: false (line chart).
+* `type` - (Optional) Choose how to draw the graph.
+For example: "lines", "bars" or "areas".
+Default: "lines".
+* `style` - (Optional) Nested block to customize the graph style.

+### Nested `style` block

+The nested `style` blocks has the following structure (only `palette` is supported right now):

+* `palette` - (Optional) Color of the line drawn.
+For example: "classic", "cool", "warm", "purple", "orange" or "gray".
+Default: "classic".

 ### Nested `template_variable` blocks